 cWatch best website security services deliver robust website protection from hackers – while it helps you stay calm when online.
 It does not just stop with protection but helps in scanning the website to remove malware instantly.
-It is the best website security software that delivers state-of-the-art protection techniques to ensure SMB website security from simple to complex threat landscape.
+It is the Best Website Security Software that delivers state-of-the-art protection techniques to ensure SMB website security from simple to complex threat landscapes.
 It ensures early threat detection, instant solution and sophisticated preventive measures.

 It is a comprehensive suite of managed services and security solutions that delivers protection and detection of malware; instant attack response and quick recovery; enhanced rate of performance and prevention of distributed denial of service (DDoS) attacks for web applications servers and websites.

 As a managed security services provider, it also offers a 24/7 SOC (security operations center),employed with the best website security services experts who are equipped and experienced with the readiness to provide support for implementing and monitoring the platform, and also for investigating incidents and providing quick response and hence suitable for website security services for SMB websites.
 The website is hosted and secured by Comodo Content Delivery Network (CDN).

 cWatch Pro enables Malware Detection and Removal with hack repair and restoration, complete blacklist site removal, spam and website filtering, daily vulnerability detection scan, trojan detection and protection, vulnerability repair and restoration, brand reputation monitoring, traffic hijacking recovery, SEO poisoning recovery, automatic advanced threat discovery, Automated malware removal, and Command and control server comm detection while the cwatch basic version does not feature complete blacklist site removal.